November 15, 2025

 The Bottom Line

-Meal prep isn't about perfection.
-It's about making your life easier and setting yourself up for healthier choices throughout the week.
 Start small, be consistent, and adjust based on what works for you.
 Before you know it, meal prep will become second nature, and you'll wonder how you ever lived without it.